-- · a trademark already registered and protected in France; - other distinctive signs already registered (name of the company, signboard, trade name protected in France, domain names); - an existing title protected by French intellectual property rights (copyrights); or - a surname or a pseudonym.
+- a trademark already registered and protected in France; - other distinctive signs already registered (name of the company, signboard, trade name protected in France, domain names); - an existing title protected by French intellectual property rights (copyrights); or - · a surname or a pseudonym.

-The French registry will examine the request on the basis of the likelihood of confusion between the domain name at issue and the opposed prior right, without analysing the content of the websites.
+The French registry will examine the application on the basis of the likelihood of confusion between the domain name at issue and the disputed prior right, without analysing the content of the websites.

-The request has to explained with as much detail as possible and corresponding certifications and any documents justifying intellectual property rights must be enclosed (such as a company identification certificate delivered by French Chambers of Commerce (K-bis), extract of INSEE data base (French companies registry) or association identification certificate).
-AFNIC will answer the request on the basis of the documents provided and will not carry on further investigations.
+The application has to contain as much detail as possible, and corresponding certifications and any documents justifying intellectual property rights must be enclosed (such as a company identification certificate delivered by a French chamber of commerce (K-bis), extract from the INSEE database (the French companies registry) or an association identification certificate).
+AFNIC will respond to the application on the basis of the documents provided and will not carry out further investigations.
 See the personal data disclosure form online at www.afnic.fr.